systeminit/si/app/docs/src/explanation/iac-comparison.md

 }
 ```

 In the example above, two resources have been declared.
 The first is a "random pet" name (line 4).
-The second is an AWS EC2 Instance (line 6), which uses the `id` attribute of the random pet resource to set the Name tag of the instance.
+The second is an AWS EC2 Instance (line 6), which uses the `id` attribute of the random pet resource to set the instance's Name tag.

-In System Initiative, we would create two *components* in a new *change set* - a Random Pet component and an AWS::EC2::Instance component, with a *subscription* to the random pet components id.
+In System Initiative, we would create two *components* in a new *change set* - a Random Pet component and an AWS::EC2::Instance component, with a *subscription* to the random pet component's ID.
 We could create these in multiple ways - through our Web Interface, through the Public API as code, or from an AI Agent - all of which have the same end result: our underlying data model is updated to have these two components.

 Here are examples for all 3 different mechanisms: